tyler569/nightingale/README.md

 ## About

-Nightingale is an operating system for x86\_64 and i686 I have been developing for over 3 years now to learn about low-level programming and operating system design.
+Nightingale is an operating system for x86\_64 that I have been developing for nearly 4 years to learn about low-level programming and operating system design.

 Nightingale implements a mostly POSIX-like userland, though compliance is not a